devtut/generate/docs/python/similarities-in-syntax-differences-in-meaning-python-vs-javascript.md

 ---
-metaTitle: "Similarities in syntax, Differences in meaning: Python vs. JavaScript"
+metaTitle: "Python - Similarities in syntax, Differences in meaning: Python vs. JavaScript"
 description: "`in` with lists"
 ---